Primary CNS Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI]Skip to the navigation

 Treatment of recurrent primary central nervous system (CNS) lymphoma may include the following:

-- Chemotherapy or radiation therapy (if not received in earlier treatment).
+- Radiation therapy (if not received in earlier treatment).

 - A clinical trial of a new drug or treatment schedule.

 Check the list of NCI-supported cancer clinical trials that are now accepting patients with primary central nervous system non-Hodgkin lymphoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI website.

 For more information from the National Cancer Institute about primary CNS lymphoma, see the following:

 For general cancer information and other resources from the National Cancer Institute, see the following:

 - About Cancer

 - Chemotherapy and You: Support for People With Cancer

 - Radiation Therapy and You: Support for People With Cancer